octaviotron/zimbra/README.md

 13) Set Domain in LDAP:

-If you skip this step, your domain name will be "mail.domain.tld" so mailboxes will have addresses like "user@mail.domain.tld" and you may preffer to have "user@domain.tld" mail accouns, so change the default config.
+If you skip this step, your domain name will be "mail.domain.tld" so mailboxes will have addresses like "user@mail.domain.tld" and you may preffer to have "user@domain.tld" mail accounts, so change the default config.

-Go to option 2 () and then option 3 () and change default domain to "domain.tld"
+Go to option 2 "zimbra-ldap" and then option 3 "Domain to create" and change default domain to "domain.tld"

 14) Install Zimbra server: